pkp/pkp-docs/learning-ojs/en/journal-setup.md

 ## Contact

+This PKP School video explains how to add journal contacts in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="HTDZRG7XEqw" provider="youtube" title="Video of how to add journal contacts in OJS"%}

 Use this section to add journal contacts.